 Connect power and at least one Ethernet cable to each appliance.

 Cable together the cluster interconnect controllers as described below under Node Cabling.
 You can also proceed with cluster setup and add these cables dynamically during the setup process.

-Cable together the HBAs to the shared JBOD(s) as shown in the JBOD Cabling diagrams in the setup poster that came with your Sun ZFS Storage system.
+Cable together the HBAs to the shared JBOD(s) as shown in the JBOD Cabling diagrams in the setup poster that came with your appliance.